-If we are really not interested or even annoyed about the mails, we might try to unsubscribe from the chain or mark it as spam to get filtered out.
-In my experience, most people just delete them.
-These are the best, because if they want to or not they read the headline and who knows maybe one day it will click.
+If we are not interested or even annoyed about the emails, we might try to unsubscribe from the chain or mark it as spam to get filtered out.
+In my experience, most people delete them.
+These are the best because if they want to or not they read the headline and who knows maybe one day it will click.

-The question of course is if they actually work.
+The question, of course, is if they work.
 How difficult is it to create enough momentum to get it going and will it work in the long run?

-For some it obviously does.
+For some, it does.
 They seem to be doing fine.
-They keep telling us how much money they make using their own systems.
-How easy it is to setup (just buy their course and you’re running) and how you can create a 6 digit income in a very short period of time.
-I leave it to you to figure out how many actually make any money with this.
+They keep telling us how much money they make using their systems.
+How easy it is to set up (buy their course, and you’re running) and how you can create a six digit income in a very short period of time.
+I leave it to you to figure out how many make any money with this.